A New Constraint on the Nuclear Equation of State from Statistical Distributions of Compact Remnants of Supernovae: Methodology and Input Physics

 \subsection{Simulations}

 While computational power and model sophistication are rapidly improving, three-dimensional CCSN simulations are still heroic, computationally-expensive endeavors, making a large-scale parameter study intractable.
 Here, we make use of a more tractable setup, where the explosion is driven in spherical symmetry by a self-consistent parameterized treatment \citep{PUSH1}.
 Our framework (``PUSH'') mimics the net enhanced energy deposition expected from multi-dimensional fluid motion in a spherically symmetric simulation.
-Due to the physical coupling of core and outer layers, and the computational efficiency of PUSH, observable quantities such as remnant masses, nucleosynthetic yields and electromagnetic signals can be generated self-consistently for a wide variety of models \citep{PUSH4,CurtisLightCurves} in a fraction of the time of full 3D first-principle models.

-We have performed 681 simulations with initial masses of $\mzams = 10.8$ -- $40$~\msun at three initial metallicities ($z=0, 10^{-4},1$~$Z_{\odot}$) and six different nuclear EOS models (`states').
+We have performed 681 simulations with initial masses of $\mzams = 10.8$ -- $40$~\msun at three initial metallicities\footnote{A larger initial mass range is desirable, but the relevant progenitor models are currently unavailable to us.
+As a consequence, we may miss some of the lowest mass neutron stars in our analysis.} ($z=0, 10^{-4},1$~$Z_{\odot}$) \citep{02models,07models} and six different nuclear EOS models (`states').
 The outcome ('output') is either a NS (in 508 cases) or a BH (in 173 cases).
 The sample size per EOS is $\sim 100$ ($\sim 180$ for DD2).

 The EOS models are taken from \citet{Steiner.Hempel.Fischer.eos:2013} (SFHo, SFHx), from \citet{hempel2010,hempel2012} (HS(DD2), HS(TM1), HS(NL3)), and from \citet{banik2014} (BHB$\lambda\phi$).
 All EOS models have $M_{\mathrm{max}} > 2 M_{\odot}$ for a cold NS and are based on the relativistic mean field model with four different parametrizations (DD2, SFH, NL3, TM1).
-The BHB$\lambda\phi$ EOS additionally includes hyperons which softens the EOS.
+The BHB$\lambda\phi$ EOS additionally includes hyperons at high densities, which softens the EOS.